bhaworth/sp3_rm_v2/README.md

 The Terraform and Shell scripts within this repository facilitate the build out of an SP3 cluster using OCI Resource Manager.

 ## Resource Manager Files
 The `schema.yaml` file defines the Variable Input/Capture screen within the Resource Manager stack.
 It is used to allow dropdown selection of compartments, shapes, ADs and so on.
 It also applies verification of inputs and optional variables to be set.
+The file also allows for capture of information for the worker nodes that the head node will build out.
+These details are not used by Terraform other than to input in to the stack_info.json file that is injected in to the head node, together with other details about the stack.

 Upon completion of the deployment, an Application Information tab will be shown within the Stack.
 The Public IP of the Bastion as well as the Private IP of the Head Node will be displayed here.
 The deployment ID will also be shown - this is included in almost all resource names and is a random 5 character lower case string to help people identify differing stack deployments, beyond the optional environment name and user defined name prefix.
 ## Terraform Files